Saint Christopher-Nevis-Anguilla

 Saint Christopher-Nevis-Anguilla (or Saint Christopher, Nevis, and Anguilla) was a British colony in the West Indies from 1882 to 1983, consisting of the islands of Anguilla (until 1980), Nevis, and Saint Christopher (or Saint Kitts).
 From 1882 to 1951, and again from 1980, the colony was known simply as Saint Christopher and Nevis.
-Saint Christopher and Nevis gained independence in 1983 as the Federation of Saint Kitts and Nevis, while Anguilla would remain a British overseas territory.
+Saint Christopher and Nevis gained independence in 1983 as the Federation of Saint Kitts and Nevis, while Anguilla remains a British overseas territory.

 History

-The islands of Saint Christopher and Nevis had been British colonies since the 17th century, though were always administered separately.
-A union of Saint Christopher and Nevis had been proposed as early as 1867, when Captain James George Mackenzie was appointed Lieutenant-Governor of Saint Christopher with a mandate to seek an amalgamation of the administrations of the two islands.
+The islands of Saint Christopher and Nevis had been British colonies since the 17th century, but were administered separately until the 1880s.
+A union of Saint Christopher and Nevis had been proposed as early as 1867, when Captain James George Mackenzie was appointed Lieutenant-Governor of Saint Christopher with a mandate to seek to combine the administrations of the two neighboring islands.
 This proposal met with strong opposition, however, and was withdrawn the following year.
-In 1871, Saint Christopher and Nevis became presidencies within the Federal Colony of the Leeward Islands, with Anguilla being attached to Saint Christopher as a dependency in the same year.
-However, in 1882, the legislature of the Leeward Islands passed legislation merging the two presidencies, forming a combined Presidency of Saint Christopher and Nevis.

-In 1951, the name of the colony was changed to include Anguilla.
+In 1871, Saint Christopher and Nevis became presidencies within the Federal Colony of the Leeward Islands.
+Anguilla was attached to Saint Christopher as a dependency the same year.
+In 1882, the Leeward Islands legislature passed legislation merging the two presidencies as the combined Presidency of Saint Christopher and Nevis.
+In 1951, the name was changed to include Anguilla.

 The Leeward Islands Colony was disbanded in 1958, due to frequent tension between its members.
 From 1958 to 1962, Saint Christopher-Nevis-Anguilla formed a province of the West Indies Federation, electing two members to the House of Representatives and also having two senators, appointed by the Governor-General.

 In 1967, the territory of Saint Christopher-Nevis-Anguilla was granted full internal autonomy, as an Associated State of the United Kingdom.
-The UK retained responsibility for defence and external affairs, while a new judicial system was established, the West Indies Associated States Supreme Court (although the Privy Council remained the highest court of appeal).
-Later in 1967, Anguilla's leaders expelled the Federation's police from the island, and declared its independence as the Republic of Anguilla.
-On 7 November 1970, a commission led by Hugh Wooding, former Chief Justice of Trinidad and Tobago, published report which unanimously refused both the idea of independent Anguilla and the return of the status of a British colony and recommended that the island should instead remain a part of Saint Christopher-Nevis-Anguilla.
+The UK retained responsibility for defence and external affairs, while a new judicial system was established, headed by the West Indies Associated States Supreme Court (although the Privy Council remained the highest court of appeal).

+Later in 1967, Anguilla's leaders expelled the Federation's police from the island, and declared the island's independence as the Republic of Anguilla.
+On 7 November 1970, a commission led by Hugh Wooding, former Chief Justice of Trinidad and Tobago, published a report that unanimously rejected both the idea of an independent Anguilla and Anguilla's becoming a separate British colony, and recommended that the island should instead remain a part of Saint Christopher-Nevis-Anguilla.
 The report was welcomed by Robert Llewellyn Bradshaw while the Council of Anguilla rejected it.
-Foreign and Commonwealth Office Minister Joseph Godber stated in the House of Commons of the United Kingdom that his government will analyze the report in light of discussions with all interested parties and that no decision unacceptable to the people of Anguilla will be made.
-A series of interim agreements followed that resulted in direct rule of the island from Britain, although it was not formally separated until December 1980, when it was made a separate Crown colony.
+Foreign and Commonwealth Office British Minister Joseph Godber stated in the House of Commons of the United Kingdom that his government would analyze the report in light of discussions with all interested parties and that no decision unacceptable to the people of Anguilla would be made.
+A series of interim agreements followed that resulted in direct rule of the island from Britain, although it was not formally separated from St. Kitts and Nevis until December 1980, when it was made a separate Crown colony.